fshowalter/movielog-archive/reviews/friday-the-13th-a-new-beginning-1985.md

 :imdb_id: tt0089173
 :grade: D
 :backdrop: https://lh5.googleusercontent.com/-KDi3ss9VzmI/VWjvl7gcVzI/AAAAAAAACqo/0UeZ6mpk46U/w1000-rj/friday-the-13th-a-new-beginning-1985.jpg
-:pull_quote: "Time has been kind to _Friday the 13th: A New Beginning_.
-Knowing that the franchise rights itself, fans can appreciate this entry in a so-bad-it’s-good kind of way."
+:pull_quote: "I cannot recommend _Friday the 13th: A New Beginning_, yet I can't wholly condemn it either."
 ---
-_What were they thinking?_

-That about sums up my reaction to _Friday the 13th: A New Beginning_.
-After nailing the formula in _Friday the 13th: The Final Chapter (1984)_, they throw everything out the window and nearly kill the franchise.
+After _Friday the 13th: The Final Chapter (1984)_ delivered the series’s highest grosses, Paramount made an odd decision.
+They ditched Jason and tried to reboot the franchise.

-This entry follows Tommy, the young boy who survived the previous film by hacking Jason’s body to pieces with a machete.
-He's seventeen now, and in a startling bit of plausibility, has spent the previous six years in a mental institution[^1].
+_Friday the 13th: The New Beginning_ follows Tommy, the boy we last saw hacking Jason apart with a machete.
+He’s seventeen now, having spent the previous six years in a state mental institution.
+This rare bit of plausibility sets the film in 1990, give or take a year.

-Tommy is a lackluster protagonist.
-He's superficial to the plot and says less than two-dozen words throughout the film.
-He spends most of his time either looking confused or violently acting out[^2].
+Despite being the nominal lead, Tommy's superficial to the plot and says under two-dozen words throughout the film.
+His scenes consist of him either looking confused or erupting in sudden violent outbursts.

+The setting is, of course, a remote camp.
+This time, a halfway house for troubled teens meant to ease their re-entry into society.

-The film opens with Tommy arriving at a kind of halfway house for annoying teens[^3].
-After one of the kids offs another with an axe, an unseen assailant begins murdering teens, staff, and pretty much everyone on screen.
+The plot kicks into gear after one teen murders another with an axe then disappears into the surrounding woods.
+Following that, an unseen assailant begins murdering teens, staff, and pretty-much everyone else.

-Harkening back to the original  _Friday the 13th (1980)_, this entry is less a monster movie and more of a mystery thriller.
+Harkening back to the original _Friday the 13th (1980)_, this entry withholds the killer’s identity until the finale.
+We’re offered several red-herrings, making this film more mystery-thriller than monster movie.

 But the execution is sloppy.
-Characters are introduced and killed in the same scene.
-Several of the performances, such as the backwoods mother and son living adjacent to the halfway house, veer well into camp.
-Worst of all, the eventual reveal is unsatisfying.
-It relies on some awkward exposition to explain the killer’s motive and even then makes little sense.
+The script introduces characters then kills them in the same scene.
+Several performances veer well into camp.
+One character even dies trapped in a graffiti-covered outhouse after eating some spicy enchiladas.

+Worse still, the killer’s eventual reveal elicits groans instead of gasps.
+The script offers an explanation via some awkward exposition, but it’s unsatisfying.

-But time has been kind to _Friday the 13th: A New Beginning_.
-Knowing that the franchise rights itself, fans can appreciate this entry in a so-bad-it’s-good kind of way.
-The nonsense plot, Tommy’s non-dialog, and the over-the-top performances are all good for a laugh.
-One of the characters even dies in an outhouse after eating some spicy enchiladas.
-What were they thinking, indeed.
+But time has been kind.
+Knowing the franchise rights itself, fans can laugh at the nonsense plot, Tommy’s non-dialog, and the hammy performances.
+I cannot recommend _Friday the 13th: A New Beginning_, yet I can't wholly condemn it either.
+Like any comically bad movie, it's best viewed with a crowd that knows what to expect.

-[^1]: This puts the film in the then-future of 1990.
-I had to look this up.
-The series timeline gets really crazy from here on out as they keep skipping forward in time.

-[^2]: This petulant behavior may be a remnant of an earlier draft of the script.
-According to the IMDb, Cory Feldman was going to reprise his role as Tommy.
-But when he was unavailable due to The Goonies (1985), the filmmakers rewrote the part for an older actor.
-One suspects it was a very quick rewrite.

-[^3]: It’s not made clear, but one presumes the state is transferring Tommy since he'll soon age out of the system.
-But what happened to his sister?
+That said, it’s no surprise Paramount brought Jason back for the sequel, _Jason Lives: Friday the 13th Part VI (1986)_.